 It’s a ‘Players Choice Million Seller’ for a reason.

 When the Wii U was first unveiled at E3 2011, my jaw dropped.
-While the gaming community bickered about the pointlessness of that screen, I was ecstatic for one reason.
+While the gaming community bickered about the screen, I was ecstatic for one reason.
 That could make an awesome cockpit.
 I might finally be getting a new Star Fox game!
 Might I add that I may have played Star Fox 64 over the years (and it was digging it out once again that I discovered that my Nintendo 64 had sadly died.
 In memoriam: 1997-2016.) more than I have any other game.
 To this day (perhaps sadly), I can recite the opening crawl by memory.
 “Corneria, fourth planet of the Lylat System…”.
 Unfortunately, Star Fox Zero wasn’t especially brilliant, although I did really enjoy the Nintendo Switch release of Starlink: Battle For Atlas.
 I changed my character to Fox McCloud at the very beginning and did my best to forget that I was playing a different IP.

 16. SECTOR Z (Level 5, Hard)

-Sector Z was a rather unique stage, in all-range mode during which several missiles head for the Star Fox mothership, the Great Fox, and one must destroy them before they collide.
+Sector Z is unique – an all-range mode stage during which several missiles headed for the Star Fox mothership, the Great Fox, and one must destroy them before they collide.
 One could consider them the ‘boss’ of the level, although technically, this is the only level in the game without a boss.
 So long as you survive, whether you destroy the missiles or not, the mission will end, meaning that it is actually possible to end this level with a grand total of zero points.
 Nil points.
 It is for this reason that this level is so infamous – an inevitably rubbish score, and a nightmare getting a medal (to get anywhere close to the required 100 points, you also need to shoot some unceremoniously destroyable debris that hides in the corners, that you will only discover by accident) make it seem pointless for anyone besides the completist.
 In short, I don’t like this level, nor am I convinced that many others are fans.
 I almost always go around it via MacBeth if taking the hard route.

 15. FORTUNA / FICHINA (Level 3, Easy)

-This is another all-range stage, and once again, the score required to get a medal is very minimal (the lowest in the game at 50), but in this instance if you are fast enough to get full +10 scores on defeating the inaugural appearance of the evil Star Wolf, it is far too easy and has too few enemies, even for the ‘easy’ mode.
+This is another all-range stage, and once again, the score required to get a medal is extremely low – a meagre 50, but in this instance if you are fast enough to get full +10 scores on defeating the inaugural appearance of the evil Star Wolf, it is far too easy and has too few enemies, even for the ‘easy’ mode.
 Additional demotion for some of Star Wolf’s dialogue – “Daddy screamed REAL GOOD before he died!”.
 Fun for all the family from Pigma Dengar there…

 14. TITANIA (Level 5, Easy)

-On Sector X, Slippy Toad is stupid enough to get whacked by the Spyborg boss if it isn’t destroyed quickly enough.
-Unfortunately, this means that Star Fox now have to go and rescue poor Slippy from the desert planet of Titania.
+On Sector X, Slippy Toad is stupid enough if you are too slow to defeat the Spyborg boss, he will be swatted onto the desert planet of Titania.
+Unfortunately, this means that Star Fox now have to go and rescue him.
 I’ve always found it humorous that this level is selectable even if Slippy doesn’t need to be rescued.
 It’s as though he was just that irritating that he was thrown out of the Great Fox, and Fox McCloud had a guilt trip afterwards.
-Anyway, if you like falling rocks, buildings and giant crabs out to squash your tank, the Star Fox tank the Landmaster, then this level might just be for you, but besides that, it can be quite a pain in the neck.
+Anyway, if you like falling rocks, buildings and giant crabs out to squash your tank, the Landmaster, then this level might just be for you, but besides that, it can be quite a pain in the neck.

 13. SOLAR (Level 4, Medium)